fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/flight_capabilities.md

 ## Absence of capabilities - no or unserviceable equipments

 `FIXM Core 4.3.0` has no explicit property for expressing that the flight has no communication, navigation, or surveillance capability, which might happens when the aircraft is not equipped or has unserviceable equipments on board.
-This is a known defect that will be resolved in a future version of FIXM.

-As a workaround, the following encoding rules is established for `FIXM Core 4.3.0`:
+The following `FIXM Core 4.3.0` encoding rules are therefore established for expressing the absennce of capability:
-- when the flight has no radiocommunication / navigation / approach aid capabilities, encode the value `NO_OR_UNSERVICEABLE_EQUIPMENT` in properties `<fx:otherCommunicationCapabilities>` and `<fx:otherNavigationCapabilities`.
+- when the flight has no radiocommunication / navigation / approach aid capabilities, encode the value `NO_OR_UNSERVICEABLE_EQUIPMENT` in both properties `<fx:otherCommunicationCapabilities>` and `<fx:otherNavigationCapabilities`.
 ```xml
 <!--xmlns:fx="http://www.fixm.aero/flight/4.3"-->
 <fx:capabilities>